MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-managed-compute.md

 ---
-title: Fine-tune models using User-managed compute
+title: Fine-tune models using a user-managed compute with Azure AI Studio
 titleSuffix: Azure AI Studio
-description: Learn how to do fine-tune models using User-managed compute.
+description: Learn how to fine-tune models using a user-managed compute with Azure AI Studio.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.topic: how-to
-ms.date: 10/02/2024
+ms.date: 10/25/2024
 ms.reviewer: vkann
 reviewer: kvijaykannan
 ms.author: mopeakande
 author: msakande
 ms.custom: references_regions

-#customer intent: As a Data Scientist, I want to learn how to fine-tune models using user-managed compute to improve model performance for specific tasks.
+#customer intent: As a data scientist using a user-managed compute, I want to learn how to fine-tune models to improve model performance for specific tasks.
 ---

-# Fine-tune using User-managed compute
+# Fine-tune models using user-managed compute

-This article explains how to fine-tune a machine learning model by adapting a pre-trained model to a new, related task or domain.
-The process involves using your own computational resources to adjust training parameters such as learning rate, batch size, and the number of training epochs, allowing you to optimize the model’s performance for specific tasks.
-This method is more efficient than building a model from scratch, as it leverages the pre-trained model's existing knowledge, reducing the time and data needed for training.
+This article explains how to use a user-managed compute fine-tune a machine learning model in Azure AI Studio.
+Fine-tuning involves adapting a pretrained model to a new, related task or domain.
+WHen you use a managed compute for fine-tuning, you use your computational resources to adjust training parameters such as learning rate, batch size, and number of training epochs to optimize the model's performance for a specific task.
+Fine-tuning a pretrained model to use for a related task is more efficient than building a new model, as it builds upon the pretrained model's existing knowledge and reduces the time and data needed for training.

+To improve model performance, you might consider fine-tuning a foundation model with your training data.
+You can easily fine-tune foundation models by using either the fine-tune settings in AI Studio or by using code-based samples.

+__Todo: link to the code-based samples__

 ## Prerequisites